Following NRA Infighting, New York Attorney General Launches Investigation Into The Group’s Financial Ties

 Following weeks of infighting within the National Rifle Association (NRA), the Daily Beast reported on Saturday that New York Attorney General Letitia James has launched an investigation into the organization’s financial improprieties.

 The NRA’s leadership has found itself beleaguered with its CEO, Wayne LaPierre, and its former president, Oliver North, blaming each other for trying to oust the other.
-LaPierre has said that North had been trying to get rid of him, but it was North who was finally ousted, hours before the NY Attorney General announced an investigation into NRA’s finances.
+LaPierre has said that North had been trying to get rid of him, but it was North who was finally ousted, hours before the New York attorney general announced an investigation into the NRA’s finances.

 “The Office of New York State Attorney General Letitia James has launched an investigation related to the National Rifle Association (NRA).
 As part of this investigation, the Attorney General has issued subpoenas,” a spokesperson for the attorney general’s office told NPR.